Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 I know he's been in office longer, so he has a little bit of an advantage.

-But he's nationalized the oil companies, he's oh, and he's nationalized some uh some television stations, all the radio stations, and now he's nationalized steel.
+Oh, and he's nationalized some television stations, all the radio stations.

-So far, Obama, but I mean Chavez has a good start, there's no question of it.
+So far, Obama, but I mean, Chavez has a good start.

 I mean, that's pretty big.

-And of course, Obama's not through because Obama himself uh may bail out minority broadcasters, which will get the ownership into the broadcast business.
+And of course, Obama's not through because Obama himself may bail out minority broadcasters, which will get the ownership into the broadcast business.

-Um, they've done insurance too.
+Well, yeah, they've done insurance, too.

 Well, but just one insurance.

-They haven't they haven't nationalized the whole insurance uh uh uh industry.
+They haven't nationalized the whole insurance industry.

-But yeah, you're right, dollar for dollar.
+But yeah, you're right.

-Obama way ahead of Chavez, because we're a much wealthier country.
+Obama way ahead of Chavez because we're a much wealthier country.

 Well, I don't know, Snerdley.

-He's now when you when you nationalize your oil companies, oh, that's what it is.
+When you nationalize your oil companies, oh, that's what it is.

-Obama's gonna nationalize energy.
+Obama's going to nationalize energy.

-So he's um uh it's it's nip and tuck.
+So he's nip and tuck.

-Do you want to own a whole lot of little things, or do you want to own a few giant things?
+Do you want to own a whole lot of little things or do you want to own a few giant things?

 And Obama has chosen the latter.

-Now he will eventually, I think, own California.
+Now, he will eventually, I think, own California.

-Will Smith and uh and Tommy Lee Jones, the first one.
+Did you see the movie Men in Black, Will Smith and Tommy Lee Jones, the first one?

-And one of the tricks that Will Smith uses is to start squashing little cockroaches on the ground, which upsets the big bug, the big cockroach, stops the trek up to the spaceship, comes back down and swallows Will Smith, because Will Smith wants to be swallowed because he's got a vaporizer gun that he's gonna blow up from inside the cockroach.
+The big cockroach stops the trek up to the spaceship, comes back down and swallows Will Smith because Will Smith wants to be swallowed because he's got a vaporizer gun that he's going to blow up from inside the cockroach.

 But imagine Obama as the big cockroach and union workers as the little cockroach.

-And he looks at union workers getting stomped on by CEOs and everywhere else, and of course the union government union workers in California getting stomped on.
+And he looks at union workers getting stomped on by CEOs and everywhere else.

-That's why he's gonna nationalize California.
+And that's why he's going to nationalize California.

 Folks, you have to hear this.

-Now, they have they have already on CNN today, they have already it's an interview with Tom Ridge, who's the former director of Homeland Security in the Bush administration, governor of Pennsylvania, uh, and they were they were talking about Ridge as potentially running for Arlen Spector's seat in the Pennsylvania Senate to replace Spectre since Spectre, uh another Republican uh has joined the Democrats, a la Cole and Powell, the old guard.
+Now, they have already, on CNN today, they have already, it's an interview with Tom Ridge, who's the former director of Homeland Security in the Bush administration, governor of Pennsylvania.

-And what on CNN today, they've already played a portion of the Tom Ridge interview in which Ridge rips Cheney for criticizing Obama.
+And on CNN today, they've already played a portion of the Tom Ridge interview in which Ridge rips Cheney for criticizing Obama.

 They are holding another part of the Ridge interview for Air Sunday, and that's what they're promoting.